-Figure 1: Functional-Level Implementation of Integer Multiplier - Input and output use latency-insensitive val/rdy interfaces.
+Figure 1: Functional-Level Implementation of Integer Mult- plier - Input and output use latency-insensitive val/rdy interfaces.
 The input message includes two 32-bit operands; output message is a 32-bit result.
-Clock and reset signals are not shown in the figure.
+Clock and reset signals are not shown.

-1 d lef imul(a, b):
+'''

+1 def imul( a, b ):

 2 result = 0

 3 for i in range(32):

 4 if b & 0x1 == 1:

 5 result += a

 6 a = a << 1

 7 b = b >> 1

 8 return result

+'''

-Figure 2: Iterative Multiplication Algorithm - Iteratively use shifts and subtractions to calculate the partialproducts over time.
+Figure 2: Iterative Multiplication Algorithm - Iteratively use shifts and subtractions to calculate the partial-products over time.

-We have provided you with a functional-level (FL) model of an integer multiplier as shown in Figure 1.
-You can find this FL implementation in IntMulFL.py and the associated unit tests in test/IntMulFL_test.py.
-This implementation always takes a single-cycle and uses a higher-level modeling style compared to the register-transfer-level (RTL) modeling you will be using in your designs.
+designs.
 These varying levels of modeling (i.e., FL versus RTL) are an example of abstraction.
 The interfaces for all three designs (i.e., FL model, fixed-latency RTL model, and variable-latency RTL model) are identical.
 Each multiplier should take as input a 64-bit message with two fields containing the 32-bit operands.
 All implementations should treat the input operands and the result as two's complement numbers and thus should be able to handle both signed and unsigned multiplication.
 In addition, both the input and output interface use the val/rdy microprotocol to control when new inputs can be sent to the multiplier and when the multiplier has a new result ready to be consumed.
-This is an example of the encapsulation design principle in general, and more specifically the latency-insensitive message interface design pattern.
+This is an example of the encapsulation design principle in general, and more specifically the latency-insensitive stream interface design pattern.
 We are hiding implementation details (i.e., the multiplier latency) from the interface using the val/rdy microprotocol.
 Another module should be able to send messages to the multiplier and never explicitly be concerned with how many cycles the implementation takes to execute a multiply transaction and return the result message.